KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 I was thinking something along the lines of,

-"Now that the reader is introduced to CryptoConditions, the journey from here is entirely of in the realms of the imagination.
+"Now that the reader is introduced to Custom Consensus, the journey from here is entirely of in the realms of the imagination.

 The reader may find insight by observing the manner in which other CC modules function.
 The Rogue CC module displays how different softwares can be combined into one CC module.
 The pieces of the Rogue module include the following: